2018 World Series: Game 4

 Following the longest game in World Series history, the Dodgers started Rich Hill while Eduardo Rodríguez made his first start of the postseason for the Red Sox.
 At 38 years old, Hill was the oldest player to start a World Series game since 39-year-old Tim Hudson started two games for the San Francisco Giants in 2014 and the oldest for the Dodgers since Sal Maglie in 1956.
 As he had pitched in relief in Game 3, Rodríguez became just the sixth pitcher in history to start a World Series game with zero days rest, and the first since Firpo Marberry of the Washington Senators in the 1924 World Series.
 The Red Sox had intended to start Nathan Eovaldi, but he needed rest after throwing 97 pitches in relief in Game 3.
 With no designated hitter, the Red Sox started an outfield of Andrew Benintendi, Mookie Betts, and J. D. Martinez, with Jackie Bradley Jr. on the bench in place of Benintendi, who did not start the previous game.

 The game was scoreless through the first five innings.
-In the bottom of the sixth, the Dodgers loaded the bases against Rodríguez and scored the game's first run on a throwing error by catcher Christian Vázquez.
-The next batter, Yasiel Puig, hit a three-run home run to extend the lead to 4–0.
+In the bottom of the sixth, the Dodgers loaded the bases against Rodríguez.
+David Freese was hit by a pitch to lead off, then pinch runner Kiké Hernández went to third on Justin Turner’s double.
+Rodriguez intentionally walked Manny Machado to load the bases.
+Cody Bellinger then hit an apparent double-play ground ball to first.
+Boston first baseman Steve Pearce forced out Hernández at home for the first out, but catcher Christian Vázquez’s throw to first got away for an error, which allowed Turner to score the first run and allowed Machado to advance to third.
+The next batter, Yasiel Puig, hit a three-run home run to end Rodriguez’s night and extend the lead to 4–0.
 In a fit of rage, Rodríguez slammed his glove down on the mound in frustration and was later pulled after pitching 52/3 innings, allowing the four runs on four hits and two walks with six strikeouts.
 At that point, Red Sox ace Chris Sale made an angry speech that fired up his teammates in the dugout.
 In the top of the seventh, after striking out Eduardo Núñez with a runner on first, Hill was taken off the mound in favor of reliever Ryan Madson, a decision by Roberts which was criticized by several including then-current President Donald Trump.
 Mitch Moreland hit a three-run pinch-hit home run off of Madson to make it a one-run game.
 Hill was charged with one run in 6 1/3 innings on one hit and three walks with seven strikeouts.
 Madson set a new World Series record by allowing seven inherited runners to score in the series.
 Steve Pearce hit a homer off Kenley Jansen in the eighth inning.
 This was the second straight day Jansen allowed a game-tying home run in that inning.